Last updated on August 20th, 2024

 A dear brother in Christ wondered if I might include a more personal aspect to living a Christian life.
 That is, more when “I get out of bed”, kind of stuff.
 So, given all the posts so far and all the verses referred to let’s look at the question … how then should we live?

-First and foremost we recall God is Love, is a Good God and Loves us endlessly (see the post suffering part 1)
+First and foremost remember that God is Love, is a Good God and Loves us endlessly (see the post suffering part 1).

 Galatians 5:16-23 tells us if we live by the Holy Spirit our life can bear good fruit.
 Love, joy, peace, patience, kindness, goodness, faithfulness, gentleness and self-control.
-Those verses also remind us that sin has made our spirit ugly, the reality of our natural sinful self
+Those verses also remind us that sin has tarnished our image of God.
+We are no longer naturally ‘very good’ but sinful, at odds with God, and unable to withstand the power of His Holiness.

 Walking, not in the sight of God, not before God, but WITH God